ibm-cloud-architecture/refarch-jee/static/artifacts/end-to-end-tutorial1/README.md

 6. When the Rule set configuration panel is displayed select the following values and click **OK**

-Source application server: **WebSphere Application Server V7.0** Target application server: **WebSphere Application Server traditional V9.0** Target cloud runtime: **None**
+Source application server: **WebSphere Application Server V7.0**

+Target application server: **WebSphere Application Server traditional V9.0**

+Target cloud runtime: **None**

 **NOTE:** It is important to note the six options that exist in the Java EE 7 technologies section.
-Traditional WAS V9 (tWAS V9) is a Java EE 7 runtimewhich by default runs newer levels of the CDI, EL, JAX-RS, JMS, JPA and Servlet specifications.
+Traditional WAS V9 (tWAS V9) is a Java EE 7 runtime which by default runs newer levels of the CDI, EL, JAX-RS, JMS, JPA and Servlet specifications.
 These options allow you to state whether you intend to upgrade your application code to the latest specification during migration or not.
 In this case, you do **not** plan to upgrade the application from JPA 2.0 to JPA 2.1 (JPA 2.1 is now the default implementation for tWAS V9) or from JAX-RS 1.1 to JAX-RS 2.0(JAX-RS 2 is now the default for tWAS V9) so leave those boxes unchecked.

 <p align="center">
   <img src="https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/ApplicationAnalysis/RuleSet.png">